CSCC012023/final-project-s23-passion-pals/doc/marking/sprint3-passion-pals.md

 - 2 mark = documentation is updated partially.
 - 0 marks = documentation has not been updated or is unclear & not maintained properly

-  Your Mark: 3 / 3
+  Your Mark: 2 / 3 (environment variables should be listed, not hardcoded ie. mongodb connection)

-Documentation Total Mark: 3 / 3
+Documentation Total Mark: 2 / 3
 ## Sprint Demo (Max 14 marks)

 - Attendance (max 2 marks)